OnePlus 10 Pro review: one step closer to the top

 If you’re umming and ahhing between this and Oppo’s recent flagship, the Oppo Find X5 Pro, I would say that there are a lot of similarities between the two but the OnePlus 10 Pro is a lot cheaper so it’s perhaps the better choice for most people.
 If money is no object then the experience you get from the Oppo is marginally better.

-If you're looking to spend a bit less cash, take a look at the Realme GT 2 Pro.
+Those who are looking to spend a bit less cash should take a look at the Realme GT 2 Pro.
 It actually performed better when it came to performance, despite packing the same chipset as the OnePlus 10 Pro.
 It also has a unique design, decent camera and good battery life.